BeeBeeBethC/CEDAS/README.md

 5. navigate to your heroku dashboard.

-6. from the heroku dashboard, create a new app and name it. each app name needs to be unique or it wont accept it.
+6. from the heroku dashboard, create a new app and name it. each app name needs to be unique or it won't accept it.

 7. select region.